faraday-motion/pacer/README.md

 # DISCLAIMER
 1. The current version of Pacer is not production ready.
 DO NOT use it unless thoroughly tested.
 2. This is a very stripped version of the documentation.
 A proper documentation is being worked on right now.
+If you need help shoot us a question on our [forum](http://forum.faradaymotion.com).

 # How it works?